-rious results are noted; if infested in great numbers they produce gradual anemia as a result of the loss of blood; irregularities in digestion, diarrhoea, OESOPHAGOSTOMA unthriftiness, emaciation and finally death.
-In some cases of infested hogs when the colon is opened the contents are fairly alive with the wriggling myriads of the Oesophagostoma Dentatum: a positive diagnosis is finding the ova and worms in the feces.
+Symptoms.-If only a few worms are found no serious results are noted; if infested in great numbers they produce gradual anemia as a result of the loss of blood : irregularities in digestion, diarrhoea, unthriftiness, emaciation and finally death.
+In some cases of infested hogs when the colon is opened the contents are fairly alive with the wriggling myriads of the Oesophagostoma Dentatum; a positive diagnosis is finding the ova and worms in the feces.

-Treatment.-Fast the hog for twenty-four hours: then give areca nut and santonin the same as for the Ascaris Suilla.
+Treatment.-Fast the hog for twenty-four hours; then give areca nut and santonin the same as for the Ascaris Suilla.

-Uncinaria Radiata.
+UNCINARIA RADIATA.
 (Uncinatus-hooked) (Radiatus-radiate).